fullstackdevlop/react-interview-questions/README.md

 ### What is the difference between Local State & Global State in React?

+- Local state is managed and used within that specific component.
+It cannot shared with other components.
+In functional components we use **useState** hook & for class components use **this.state** and **this.setState** methods.

+- Global state refers to the state that is shared and accessible across multiple components in a React application.
+Global state management can be achieved using various techniques, such as Context API, Redux or other libraries.

 ### How many ways to Manage Global State?

+There are several ways to manage global state in a React application that depends on the complexity of your application.

+- **Context API**: The Context API is part of React and provides a way to share values like state between components without having to pass props through each level of the component tree.

+- **Redux**: Redux is a popular state management library for managing larger and more complex global state in React applications.

+> You can choose other libraries such as MobX, Recoil, React Query etc.

 ### What is the Context API in React?